An opportunity for young people with disabilities and learning difficulties to showcase their skills

 These days the competitions are open to people of all ages who are working up to level 1 and are in or have recently been in education.
 WorldSkills UK are now part funding the competitions, and for the past three years Inclusive Skills have featured at the Skills Show.

-Natspec is leading the initiative and, together with other further education colleagues and WorldSkills UK, the aim is to have a fully branded suite of WorldSkills UK Inclusive Skills competitions in 2018.
+Natspec is leading the initiative and, together with other further education colleagues and WorldSkills UK, we have a fully branded suite of WorldSkills UK Inclusive Skills competitions this year.